prt2121/monad-playground/README.md

-# monad-playground
+# monad-scratchpad
-Monad and FP playground
+Monad and FP scratchpad